Danielle Andersen

 Danielle Andersen (born May 21, 1984) is an American professional poker player previously sponsored by Ultimate Poker.
 Andersen's competitive nature led her to pick up the game after watching her future husband, and friends, play in college in 2003.
 Finding herself winning on a regular basis, she made a $50 deposit and never looked back.

 Andersen's nickname is “dmoongirl.”
-Andersen was consistently found playing $25–$50 6-max cash games online – sometimes as high as $200–$400 prior to Black Friday.
-As one of the focal points in the online poker documentary, “Bet Raise Fold,” her life as a professional female poker player, wife, and mother was a highlighted character arcs in the documentary.
-The success of “Bet Raise Fold” catapulted her to becoming an even more recognizable face and name within the poker community.
+She regularly played $25–$50 six-max cash games online, and at times participated in higher-stakes games, including $200–$400, prior to the events of Black Friday.
+She appeared as one of the featured players in the documentary “Bet Raise Fold,” which followed aspects of her life as a professional poker player alongside her roles as a wife and mother.
+The film contributed to increased recognition of her within the poker community.